ChrisDizenzo/tictactoe/README.md

       ```
       pod install
       ```
-3. Open the .xcworkspace file created after the pod install.
+3. Open the tictactoe.xcworkspace file created after the pod install.
 Make sure to always open the Xcode workspace instead of the project file when building

 ## Adding Features